digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 The PQS is intended for continuous operation.
 Upon restart after an interruption, PQS determines the last consistent offset and continues incremental processing from that point onward.
 PQS terminates when encountering any error and leaves it up to the orchestration layer (such as Kubernetes) or the operator to determine the appropriate course of action.

-High availability
+High Availability
 =================

 Multiple isolated instances of PQS can be instantiated without any cross-dependency.
 This allows for an active-active high availability clustering model.
 Please note that different instances might not be at the same offset due to different processing rates or other factors.
 After querying one active instance, you can see results that are not yet visible on an alternative active instance.
 This requires consideration for the client to handle the situation where waiting or a retry is required to service "at least up to" requests.

-How a participant node (PN) models time
+How a Participant Node (PN) Models Time
 ***************************************

 Understanding time in a distributed application is challenging because there is no global clock.
 This section describes how a participant node understands time.
 If you are familiar with Canton, skip this section and move to the section `Time Model within PQS <#pqs-time-model>`__.